Aerial View of Drobni Pijesak Beach south of Sveti Stefan.

-Drobni Pijesak Beach Guide
+Drobni Pijesak Beach 2026: Montenegro’s Hidden Boho Cove

-Surface White Pebbles
+Surface White Pebbles / Stones

 Access Steep Road / Boat